Bobbyg3142/EC601_Garces/Project_2/README.md

 ![](Results/SPY_sentiment_score.png)

+# Observations
+-People seem pretty happy with Bitcoin, it might be a viable investment!
+More research is needed.

+-General Electric has a pretty negative sentiment towards it.
+Likely due to the reverse split that happened a few weeks ago.

+-While certain stocks have a clear positive or negative sentiment, many stocks tend to have an average near zero, which does not provide much insight for a potential investor.

 # Future Improvements
 If there is extra time, compare the sentiments on a given stock to the price change following the sentiment calculation.
 How accurate was the sentiment?
 Is there a connection to the price of the stock?